 \subsection{Perturbed propagation}

 In real scenarios, an unstable $\ell$-th order vortex beam unfolds into $|\ell|$ stable phase singularities of order $\rrm{sgn}\lr{\ell}$.
 The Poincar\'e index is preserved in the splitting, as the high-vortex of order with index $+1$ is unfolded into $|\ell|$ vortices with index $+1$, accompanied by $\lr{|\ell|-1}$ saddles with index $-1$~\cite{Freund1995SaddlesFields,Dennis2009SingularSingularities,Dennis2006RowsBeam}.
-In macroscopic polarization textures this effect is usually negligible, as the separation between the vortices barely affects the overall polarization structure, and the emerging polarization singularities are too closely separated to be observed experimentally.
+For large-scale polarization textures this effect is usually negligible, as the separation between the vortices barely affects the overall polarization structure, and the emerging polarization singularities are too closely separated to be observed experimentally.
 However, the polarization textures discussed here occupy remarkably small areas of the order of the wavelength $\lambda$ or smaller, so that the singularity splitting plays an important role.

-Fig.~\ref{fig:F4}(c) shows a ideal spin defect in a vortex beam of charge $\ell=2$ and $\sgz=1$, which occupies a significantly larger area than the fundamental $\ell=1$ case [Fig.~\ref{fig:F2}(a)] by virtue of a slower decay of $s_z$ (\ref{eq:szcirc}).
+Fig.~\ref{fig:F4}(c) shows a ideal spin defect in a vortex beam of charge $\ell=-2$ and $\sgz=1$, which occupies a significantly larger area than the fundamental $\ell=1$ case [Fig.~\ref{fig:F2}(a)] by virtue of a slower decay of $s_z$ (\ref{eq:szcirc}).
 The streamlines of the transverse spin are depicted by black arrow curves.
 When the vortex field is slightly perturbed, the second-order spin defect unfolds into two fundamental spin defects (d), each of them with similar size as in Fig.~\ref{fig:F2}(a).
-The circulating streamlines of the spin unfold into two circulations separated by one saddle as expected (d), so that the topological charge (\ref{eq:TCphsp}) is conserved.
+The streamlines of transverse spin unfold into two circulations separated by one saddle yielding a standard singularity unfolding pattern (d), so that the topological charge (\ref{eq:TCphsp}) is conserved.
 Yet, the solid angle in the spin unit sphere of the unfolded texture is twice the solid angle of the ideal texture as discussed in Sec.~\ref{sec:TC}.

 Splitting of high-order vortices can be modeled by disturbing the vortex beam with a weak wave $\varepsilon$~\cite{Dennis2006RowsBeam,Berry2001KnottedWaves,Berry2001KnottingSpacetime}, modifying (\ref{eq:psi_perp}) into